-At this week’s Wisdom Wednesday session at Bhaktivedanta Manor, Bhakti Vijnana Goswami gave a wonderful talk on the life of Lord Rama, who was the embodiment of virtue, integrity and morality.
+At this week’s Mind Body Soul session at Bhaktivedanta Manor, Bhakti Vijnana Goswami gave a wonderful talk on the life of Lord Rama, who was the embodiment of virtue, integrity and morality.

 The first point that he made was that, like us, God is a person.
 He then explained that many people find it difficult to comprehend this fact – in this material world, people have faults and make mistakes, so they reason that since the Supreme is perfect, He cannot be a person.
 But the scriptures of the bhakti tradition emphatically proclaim that God is a person, and that He therefore feels emotions.

 However, as our speaker went on to explain, His emotions are nothing like the emotions of this material world, which always result in disappointment and suffering.
 Rather, He experiences spiritual emotions, which are always blissful.
 To put it simply, spiritual emotions are the natural emotions experienced by the Supreme Soul and all other souls (that includes you and me).